By: Mason Prewett

 Choosing which version of Power BI to adopt depends on where your data resides, as reporting tools should always follow your data.
 The ideal scenario is to have your Power BI instance and your reporting data both be either in the cloud or on-premise.

-- Power BI is best suited if reporting data is hosted in the cloud
+- Power BI Service is best suited if reporting data is hosted in the cloud

 - Power BI Report Server is best suited if reporting data resides on-premise